 We determined the composition of the Reference Pool utilizing a multi-step process.
 First, we divided all mortgage loans that we acquired between July 1, 2015 and December 31, 2015 (the "July-December 2015 Acquisitions") into two segments on a random basis.
 The first and second segments included loans representing a weighted average of approximately 80.00% and 20.00%, respectively, of the July- December 2015 Acquisitions (measured by unpaid principal balance at the time of acquisition).
 The loans included in the first segment (representing a weighted average of approximately 80.00% of the July- December 2015 Acquisitions) were made available for potential selection for the Reference Pool (such loans, the "Available Loans").
 We next applied the Eligibility Criteria to the Available Loans and selected from those Available Loans that met the Eligibility Criteria for inclusion in the Reference Pool.
-The loans included in the second segment (representing a weighted average of approximately 20.00% of the July- December 2015 Acquisitions) were made approximately 20.00% of the July- December 2015 Acquisitions) were made approximately 20.00% of the July- December 2015 Acquisitions) were made available for potential selection for an unrelated Fannie Mae credit risk transaction and will not be included in the Reference Pool.
+The loans included in the second segment (representing a weighted average of approximately 20.00% of the July- December 2015 Acquisitions) were made approximately 20.00% of the July- December 2015 Acquisitions for inclusion in the Reference Pool.
+The loans included in the second segment (representing a weighted average of approximately 20.00% of the July- December 2015 Acquisitions) were made available for potential selection for an unrelated Fannie Mae credit risk transaction and will not be included in the Reference Pool.

-Prior to finalizing the Reference Pool, we used a third party application to confirm that the July- December 2015 Acquisitions were divided into the two segments described above on a random basis.
-In addition, we engaged a third party to confirm that the percentage for each of the applicable loan characteristics listed in Appendix A, when applied to the Available Loans, varies by no more than 0.50% relative to the percentage attributed to each such applicable characteristic when applied to mortgage loans that we acquired in July, August, September, October, November and December 2015.
+Prior to finalizing the Reference Pool, we used a third party application to confirm that the July-December 2015 Acquisitions were divided into the two segments described above on a random basis.
+In addition, we engaged a third party to confirm that the percentage for each of the loan characteristics listed in Appendix A, when applied to the Available Loans, varies by no more than 0.50% relative to the percentage attributed to each such characteristic when applied to mortgage loans that we acquired in July, August, September, October, November and December 2015.